mcvoid/mcvoid.github.io/content/docs/player-guide/core-rules/_index.md

 ### Death and Dying

-When a character drops to 0HP, they are unconscious and dying.
-If the character is healed at any point before death, they are cured of the dying condition and are no longer unconscious.
+When a character drops to 0HP, they are dead and are no longer controlled by the player.

-When the character first enters the dying condition, they must make a constitution saving throw DC 10.
-They must repeat the throw every minute afterward or anytime they take damage in the dying condition.
-Upon the accumulation of three failed saves since the last time the character took a full day of rest, the character is dead.